Pratik8957/Pratik8957/README.md

  I’m Pratik Singh, an engineering student currently pursuing my B.Tech at KIET Group of Institutions, Ghaziabad.
 I am passionate about software development and cloud technologies, with a strong focus on building a solid foundation in programming and problem-solving.
 I actively explore modern tools, technologies, and best practices to enhance my technical expertise and contribute meaningfully to real-world projects.
 I believe in continuous learning and strive to grow through hands-on experience and innovation.

-🌱 Currently Learning: AWS Cloud — building practical skills in core services & cloud architecture 💬 Feel free to ask me about: AWS fundamentals and cloud concepts — always open to learning and knowledge-sharing 🎯 Career Goal: To develop scalable, efficient solutions and grow as a software professional.
+🌱 Currently learning AWS Cloud and developing hands-on skills in core services and cloud architecture.
+💬 Feel free to ask me about: AWS fundamentals and cloud concepts — always open to learning and knowledge-sharing 🎯 Career Goal: To develop scalable, efficient solutions and grow as a software professional.